bbokyu/Family-Weight-Tracker-App/README.md

 #### Data Persistence

-- As a user, when I quit the application, I want to save the entire state of the program unless specified otherwise
+- As a user, I want to save the entire state of the program
 - As a user, I want to load a file/data from another time